The Wayƒarers Journal ©

 THE PHYLUM ANGIOSPERN

-The Ericaceae are a family of flowering plants commonly known as the heath or heather family and are found primarily in acidic and/or infertile growing conditions.
+The Ericaceae is a large family of flowering plants, containing 126 genera with about 4,250 species commonly known as the heath or heather family which can be either evergreen or deciduous.
+These flowering plants are found primarily in acidic and/or infertile growing conditions.

-There is a diverse range of plants including herbs, dwarf shrubs, shrubs and trees, with their leaves being normally evergreen.
+There is a diverse range of plants within this family which include: herbs, dwarf shrubs, shrubs and trees, most of which normally have evergreen leaves.

 The distribution of this family is nearly worldwide due to their being absent from Antarctica, the extreme northern Arctic area and a few other areas.